jthies/par_algo2024/README.md

 You may have noticed that the ``gatherbcast`` variant is not implemented yet.
 Do this in ``dotprod.f08`` and run the program again to test and time it.
+The way the variant works is sketched in the comments of that function.

 ## Task: Implement your own variant

 Implement at least one additional variant of your own.
+You can also try to generalize the "butterfly" variant, which currently only works if the number of processes is a power of 2.

+Run the main program for the maximum number of processes available on your system and different values of the vector length N.
+Which variant is the best?